manfredsteyer/angular-oauth-oidc/readme.md

 });
 ```

-UI-Router-Route that needs a logged-in user can be marked with restricted:true.
+UI-Router-Route that needs a logged-in user can be marked with ``restricted: true``.
 This is just about user experience and not about security.
 Security is done by validating the token at server-side.

 ```
 app.config(function ($stateProvider, $urlRouterProvider, $locationProvider) {